Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Is it too late to file a hair relaxer lawsuit?
 The answer will depend on the applicable statute of limitations in your state.
 A statute of limitations is a legal deadline on how long plaintiffs have to file a case.
 If plaintiffs do not get their case filed before the statute of limitations deadline, their claim will be barred, and they will never be able to sue.

 Each state has its own unique statute of limitations for personal injury cases like hair relaxer lawsuits.
 The length of the deadline to file a hair relaxer lawsuit varies by state.
-(Lookup the statute of limitations in all 50 states) If you are thinking about filing a hair relaxer lawsuit, what matters is not how long the limitation period is, but when that SOL period starts to run.
+(Statute of limitations in all 50 states) If you are thinking about filing a hair relaxer lawsuit, what matters is not how long the limitation period is, but when that SOL period starts to run.

 In most states, the start date for the statute of limitations is based on the application of the “discovery rule.”
 Under this common law rule, the statute of limitations period does not begin to run until the plaintiff knows (or reasonably should know) that they have a potential lawsuit.